PrestaShop/prestashop-specs/prestashop-specs/1.7/back-office/international/locations/zones.md

+---
+title: Languages
+weight: 1
+---
-# GENERAL SPECS ZONES BACKOFFICE
+# SPECIFICATIONS - INTERNATIONAL &gt; LOCATION &gt; ZONES
 As a merchant I need to be able to manage the zone, add, edit, and/or delete them.

 ## WHAT